-Validation Type exception validation 👻
+Validation Type exception validation 🔹

 Validation Query

 Data model clone from <none></none>

 Enabled

 Log Server Create Log Table

 Skip System Tables

-The log table can a table with all the other data tables for your solution, or it could be in its own separate database server.
+The log table can be a table with all the other data tables for the solution, or it could be in its own separate database server.
 Some reasons for having a separate database server for the log table include:

-- As the audit log table could be very large, it can be stored separately from the other data tables. - The log database could be optimized separately for inserting records, as audit logging is primarily inserting records into the log. - Separate backup or archive strategy for the audit log database.
+- As the audit log table could be very large, it can be stored separately from the other data tables. - The log database could be optimized separately for inserting records, as audit logging is primarily inserting records into the log. - Separate backup or archive strategy for the audit log database. - Optimal performance The tracking feature does decrease performance.
+The speed impact on the solution largely depends on the back-end database the developer is using.

 Once the database server has been decided, check the Log Server box and click the Create Log Table button.
-A table named "log" will be created in the database server.
-Now audit logging is available for any table in the resource project (or on the application server for Servey Server).
+A table named 'log' will be created in the database server.
+Now audit logging is available for any table in the resources project (or on the application server for Servoy Server).

-To log any changes or views for a table, open the table in the table editor (crossreferece here), select the security tab, select the group, and enable the Tracking and/or Tracking views option.
-If Tracking option is enabled any adds, edits, or deletes to the table will be tracked for the selected group.
-If Tracking views is enabled any views of data to the table will be tracked for the selected group (Tracking views was added in Servoy 6.0.2 release).
+To log any changes or views for a table, do the following:

+- 1. open the table in the table editor - 2. select the Security tab, and select the desired group - 3. select the Explicit settings and enable the Tracking(Insert/Update/Delete) and/or Tracking(Select) option. - If Tracking(Insert/Update/Delete) option is enabled any adds, edits, or deletes to the table will be tracked for the selected group.
+If Tracking(Select) is enabled any views of data to the table will be tracked for the selected group.